 The real, honest value of skincare is to keep quality and evenness, pores, structure and tone healthy.

 Many brands advertise that they can tighten skin, is this true?

 Dr Cussell acknowledges this as “a lot of false advertising.”
 We know from scientific evidence, he says, that topical skincare cannot penetrate to the deeper dermal layer.

 There is no real direct evidence that taking collagen, which really are a form of protein supplements, directly make the skin stronger.
 There is some anecdotal evidence, but not enough to say they will help with confidence.

-What Dr Cussell says is more important is a well-balanced, nutritious diet.
-He also recommends SuperShot superfood supplement to help support gut health, which in turn helps our bodies absorb nutrients we need from our diet.
-When the right nutrients are in circulation, they can help the health of our skin and our general health.
+What Dr Cussell says is more important is a well-balanced, nutritious diet that supports the health of your gut.
+When the right nutrients are in circulation in our systems, they can help the health of our skin and our health in general.

 Topically applied collagen peptides certainly help to strengthen the surface epidermal layer of skin, but they are not absorbed into the deeper layers.
 Only blood circulation can deliver nutrients to the subdermal layers of skin, and you cannot guarantee that collagen supplements taken orally will end up in your skin.

 Is there anything I can do to prolong the results from anti-wrinkle injections or fillers?